daneb/blog/_sermons/behold-the-lamb.md

 ## Body

-This morning, I've got 4 questions for you,

 ### 1. Hell matters, are you going there?

 #### 1.1 Hell is real

 ##### i.
-Make it clear
+The logical argument

 * I just want to say this morning, if it's not immediately clear, hell is real.
 * Look out at the very basics mechanics and patterns of the our world.
 * There is a very definitive law embedded in all things.
 You reap what you sow.
 You sit around and do nothing and well you will be without a job.
 You don't study for exams and you will fail.
 You break the law, you are punished.
 Why should the fundamental mechanic be any different when it comes to eternity when this is our reality?

 ##### ii.
-Verses on hell
+The biblical evidence

 * But perhaps if the logical argument doesn't suffice how about the truth, accuracy and reliability of scripture.
-There are 54 verses in scripture that tell us of hell (Deut 32:22, Psa 86:13, Prov 7:27, Luke 12:5, 2 Peter 2:4, Rev 20:14).
+There are 54 verses in scripture that tell us of hell (Deut 32:22, Isa 5:14, Luke 12:5, 2 Peter 2:4).

+> Deu 32:22  For a fire is kindled in mine anger, and shall burn unto the lowest hell, and shall consume the earth with her increase, and set on fire the foundations of the mountains.

+> Isa 5:14  Therefore hell hath enlarged herself, and opened her mouth without measure: and their glory, and their multitude, and their pomp, and he that rejoiceth, shall descend into it.

+> Luk 12:5  But I will forewarn you whom ye shall fear: Fear him, which after he hath killed hath power to cast into hell; yea, I say unto you, Fear him.

+> 2Pe 2:4  For if God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment;

+##### iii.
+Call out the guilty

 * Hell is a place of eternal torment.
 A place of darkness.
 A place suitable enough for the bounds of evil.
-A place filled with those who have murdered, killed, raped, stolen, cheated and lied.
-Yes that's right lied.
-Have you ever told a lie?
+A place filled with those who have murdered, killed, raped, stolen, cheated, lied and had evil thoughts.
+Jesus says in the book of Mark,

+> And he said, That which cometh out of the man, that defileth the man.
+For from within, out of the heart of men, proceed evil thoughts, adulteries, fornications, murders, Thefts, covetousness, wickedness, deceit, lasciviousness, an evil eye, blasphemy, pride, foolishness: All these evil things come from within, and defile the man.

 > Rev 21:8  But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death.

 * Note scripture says, "all liars", not some.
 All liars shall have their part in the lake of fire.

-> Rev 21:8  But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death.
+If you have lied before, you stand condemned before a Holy God!
+* How clean are your thoughts?
+* As sure as the Sun will rise tomorrow, we have all fallen short of God's glory.
+Do you see it brother, do you see it sister?

+##### iv.
+Hell is scary

 * You think the challenges in this life are hard, there are nothing in comparison to come for the torment, pain, affliction and burning that awaits you in hell.
 In fact, hell will be cast into the lake of fire.
 There will be no respite.
 There will be no momentary relief.
 There will be no joy, there will be no laughter, only pain, only death, only destruction and continual evil.
-Not for one lifetime, not for two, but for all eternity.
+* Not for one lifetime, not for two, but for all eternity.
 All you will know is PAIN.
 All you will know is suffering.
-You have broken God's law and He has defined the judgement.
+You have broken God's law and God in His Holiness has defined the judgement.
 If God was so creative to create a world as beautiful as this earth, imagine when He applies His mind to creating an eternal prison for those who have murdered, raped, blasphemed, lied and rejected Him.

 #### 1.2 Death and Hell ride together

 ##### i.
 What hell is?

-* Read Rev 6:8.
+> Rev 6:8  And I looked, and behold a pale horse: and his name that sat on him was Death, and Hell followed with him.

-* Death and hell ride together.
+* Hell accompanies Death.
+They ride together.
 * If you have to die today, if you had to step out of this church and meet you death, where would you go?

 ##### ii.
 Have you broken the law?